bmkarpowicz/bmkarpowicz.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a 5th year PhD Candidate in the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institue of Technology and Emory University.
+I am currently a 6th year PhD Candidate in the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institue of Technology and Emory University.
 I am working in the [Systems Neural Engineering Lab](https://snel.gatech.edu/) under Dr. Chethan Pandarinath.
 My work combines principles of machine learning and artificial intelligence with neuroscience.
 My dissertation work has focused on designing approaches that improve the robustness and feasibility of neural interface technologies for everyday use.

 I studied bioengineering at the University of Pennsylvania in Philadelphia, PA.
 My undergraduate research focused on understanding auditory processing in nonhuman primates in the [Auditory Research Laboratory](https://auditoryresearchlaboratory.weebly.com/) under Dr. Yale Cohen.
 In my free time, I enjoy baking, crocheting, CrossFit, and spending time with animals.

+Presently, I am seeking full-time opportunities in neurotechnology, computational neuroscience, machine learning, and data science.
 {style="text-align: justify;"}